Planet Fitness, Inc. (NYSE:PLNT) Expected to Post Earnings of $0.27 Per Share

-Wall Street brokerages predict that Planet Fitness, Inc. (NYSE:PLNT – Get Rating) will post earnings of $0.27 per share for the current fiscal quarter, according to Zacks.
-Eight analysts have provided estimates for Planet Fitness’ earnings, with estimates ranging from $0.15 to $0.35.
-Planet Fitness reported earnings of $0.10 per share in the same quarter last year, which indicates a positive year-over-year growth rate of 170%.
-The firm is expected to issue its next earnings results on Monday, January 1st.
+Wall Street analysts expect Planet Fitness, Inc. (NYSE:PLNT – Get Rating) to post $0.27 earnings per share for the current quarter, according to Zacks.
+Eight analysts have made estimates for Planet Fitness’ earnings.
+The highest EPS estimate is $0.35 and the lowest is $0.15.
+Planet Fitness posted earnings of $0.10 per share during the same quarter last year, which would suggest a positive year-over-year growth rate of 170%.
+The firm is scheduled to issue its next earnings report on Monday, January 1st.

 According to Zacks, analysts expect that Planet Fitness will report full year earnings of $1.52 per share for the current fiscal year, with EPS estimates ranging from $1.47 to $1.55.
-For the next fiscal year, analysts expect that the firm will post earnings of $2.14 per share, with EPS estimates ranging from $1.93 to $2.46.
-Zacks’ EPS averages are a mean average based on a survey of research firms that cover Planet Fitness.
+For the next financial year, analysts expect that the firm will post earnings of $2.14 per share, with EPS estimates ranging from $1.93 to $2.46.
+Zacks Investment Research’s EPS averages are an average based on a survey of sell-side research firms that cover Planet Fitness.

-Planet Fitness (NYSE:PLNT – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The company reported $0.26 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.26.
-Planet Fitness had a negative return on equity of 10.63% and a net margin of 7.29%.
-The business had revenue of $183.60 million for the quarter, compared to the consensus estimate of $179.03 million.
-During the same period in the prior year, the business earned $0.17 earnings per share.
-The business’s revenue was up 37.2% on a year-over-year basis.
+Planet Fitness (NYSE:PLNT – Get Rating) last posted its earnings results on Thursday, February 24th.
+The company reported $0.26 EPS for the quarter, hitting analysts’ consensus estimates of $0.26.
+Planet Fitness had a net margin of 7.29% and a negative return on equity of 10.63%.
+The business had revenue of $183.60 million for the quarter, compared to analysts’ expectations of $179.03 million.
+During the same period in the previous year, the company posted $0.17 earnings per share.
+The business’s revenue for the quarter was up 37.2% compared to the same quarter last year.

-A number of hedge funds and other institutional investors have recently modified their holdings of PLNT.
-Moors & Cabot Inc. acquired a new stake in Planet Fitness during the 3rd quarter valued at approximately $26,000.
-Liberty Wealth Management LLC grew its stake in Planet Fitness by 388.6% during the 3rd quarter.
-Liberty Wealth Management LLC now owns 342 shares of the company’s stock valued at $29,000 after purchasing an additional 272 shares in the last quarter.
-Pinnacle Holdings LLC acquired a new stake in Planet Fitness during the 3rd quarter valued at approximately $30,000.
-Lazard Asset Management LLC acquired a new stake in Planet Fitness during the 4th quarter valued at approximately $33,000.
-Finally, Manchester Capital Management LLC acquired a new stake in Planet Fitness during the 3rd quarter valued at approximately $35,000.
-Hedge funds and other institutional investors own 98.33% of the company’s stock.

 Planet Fitness, Inc engages in the operation and franchising of fitness centers.
 It operates through the following segments: Franchise, Corporate-Owned Stores, and Equipment.
 The Franchise segment includes operations related to the company’s franchising business in the United States, Puerto Rico, Canada, the Dominican Republic, Panama, Mexico, and Australia.